Akshara095/Akshara095/README.md

 ### Hey there 👋,
     I'm Akshara, a Data Engineer
-    Passionate about Big Data,Machine Learning and web Development.
+    Passionate about Big Data,Machine Learning and Web Development.

 ### About me
 - 🤖 Training AI models and working with Computer Vision & NLP